Netflix/atlas-docs/docs/asl/ref/offset.md

     at the end.
 It cannot be used along with math operations.

 Shift the time frame to use when fetching the data.
 This is used to look at a previous interval as a point of reference, e.g., day-over-day or week-over-week.
+Offset cannot be used with streaming execution of the query, consider using the [delay](delay.md) operator for short intervals to detect a change.

 Examples: